Things To Do

 Specializing in treating textured hair, GoodBody hair salon aims to “shatter stereotypical beauty standards by prioritizing good hair and good body from the inside out.”
 Curved elements and styling stations fill the space to help break up the space.
 What’s even better, they offer various hair tips and tricks to try at home when you visit their blog, The Wave.

 *Please note: The businesses listed above are just a handful of Black-owned businesses in the area.
-If you know of a Black-owned business that was missed in this article, share their names with us below!
+Check out more Black-owned shops in Oakland.

 This experience was captured and crafted by Brianna Mills, Digital Content Manager and photographer for The Cosmopolitan Project, formerly known as StreetSalad.Co.
 A creative and trained professional, Brianna has several years of experience perfecting her inclusive writing skills, making her a passionate advocate for anything related to communicating with others.
 She can translate these skills into her photography, capturing the world’s beauty from her travels while also sharing her knowledge, work, and journey through storytelling.